codahale/lockstitch/design.md

 ```

 First, the operation's input is padded with zeros until the length is evenly divisible by 32,
 Rocca-S's block size.
-Next, the padded input is processed as authenticated data.
+Next, the padded input is processed as associated data.
 Finally, a single
 message block consisting of the input length in bits, encoded as a 128-bit little endian integer,
-followed by fifteen zeros and the operation's 1-byte code is processed as authenticated data.
+followed by fifteen zeros and the operation's 1-byte code is processed as associated data.

 ### Generating Output